-Strong development capabilities with a track record of success in developing mid to high-end residential properties in the Western Taiwan Straits Economic Zone and Yangtze River Delta regions
+Strong development capabilities with a track record of success in developing mid to high-end residential properties in the Western Taiwan Straits Economic Zone and Yangtze River Delta region

-We are a property developer in the PRC, with an established market position in the Western Taiwan Straits Economic Zone and Yangtze River Delta regions areas often associated with entrepreneurship and economic growth.
+We are a property developer in the PRC, with an established market position in the Western Taiwan Straits Economic Zone and Yangtze River Delta region areas often associated with entrepreneurship and economic growth.
 We believe we have a leading market position in Fujian province and Fuzhou, the capital city of Fujian province.
-We were recognized as the "2018 Best 10 of Development of China Real Estate Developers in Fujian" and were ranked 22nd nationwide among the "2018 Best 50 of Development of China Real Estate Developers" by China Real Estate Industry Association and China Real Estate Appraisal Centre of Shanghai E-House Real Estate Research Institute.
-Since the inception of our business and up to June 30, 2018, we had cumulatively completed development of 14 projects in Fuzhou, with a total GFA attributable to us of 3.4 million sq.m.
-As of June 30, 2018, we had 29 projects under development by our subsidiaries in Fuzhou, Zhangzhou, Xiamen, Shanghai and Hangzhou, with a total estimated GFA attributable to us of 4.7 million sq.m.
-As of the same date, we also had 6 projects and 4 project under development by our joint ventures and associated company in Fuzhou, Zhangzhou, Hangzhou and Shanghai, with a total estimated GFA attributable to us of 0.8 million sq.m. and 0.3 million sq.m., respectively.
-Following a quality-oriented development philosophy, our developments are typically situated at prime locations and feature specifications that are principally marketed to mid to high-end customers who we believe, as compared to other customers, place higher priority on quality in their property purchase decision-making.
+We were recognized among the "2018 Best 10 of Development of China Real Estate Developers in Fujian" and were ranked 22nd nationwide in the "China's Top 30 Real Estate Developers in 2018" by China Real Estate Industry Association, Shanghai E-house Real Estate Research Institute and China Real Estate Appraisal.
+Since the inception of our business and up to December 31, 2018, we had cumulatively completed development of 14 projects in Fuzhou, with a total GFA attributable to us of 3.4 million sq.m.
+As of December 31, 2018, we had 23 projects under development through our subsidiaries in Fuzhou, Zhangzhou, Xiamen, Shanghai and Hangzhou, with a total estimated GFA attributable to us of 4.5 million sq.m.
+As of the same date, we also had 15 projects and 19 project under development through our joint ventures and an associated company in Fuzhou, Zhangzhou, Hangzhou and Shanghai, with a total estimated GFA attributable to us of 1.9 million sq.m. and 1.0 million sq.m., respectively.
+Following a quality-oriented development philosophy, our developments are typically situated at prime locations and feature specifications that are principally marketed to mid to high-end customers whom we believe, as compared to other customers, prioritize quality in their property purchase decision-making.
 For example: